-In the healthcare workplace today, employee health and wellbeing is becoming of greater focus.
-In particular, since the start of COVID-19, employers have been forced to adapt and think about employee health in new ways, with the need to introduce measures such as working from home for some, and social distancing for others while continuing to deal with the public.
+In the workplace today, employee health and wellbeing is becoming of greater focus for business.
+In particular, since the start of COVID-19, employers have been forced to adapt their businesses and think about employee health in new ways, with the need to introduce measures such as working from home and social distancing to continue operating their business.

-This in itself is raising new health concerns which will have long term consequences for employees, such as increased health and safety risks, anxiety, stress, and - for some - lack of job security.
+This in itself is raising new health concerns which will have long term consequences for employees, such as health and safety at home, anxiety, stress of isolation, and lack of job security.
 But there is also a big payoff for employers that adopt new approaches to health and wellbeing in the workplace, in terms of increased productivity, reduced absence, and a greater improvement in the overall health of the workforce.

-But how does an healthcare organisation go about implementing a long-term approach to employee health in the workplace in a post COVID-19 world?
-And what exactly would employers and employees expect out of such a programme?
+But how does a business go about implementing a long-term approach to employee health in the workplace in a post COVID-19 world?
+And what exactly would employers and employees expect out of such a program?
 This whitepaper seeks to shed some light on risk management as applied to employee health in the workplace, and discusses the factors that contribute to real health and wellbeing.
 I hope you find it valuable.

-Paul Hopcraft

-Managing Director Work Health Checks
+Paul Hopcraft Managing Director Work Health Checks